 Taking a ferry

 With the many islands of Scotland taking a ferry is a must.
-One day we took the ferry from town of Ardrossan to the Isle of Arran.
-This enchanted island is filled with castles, hiking and biking trails, quaint villages and whiskey!
-From Glasgow it’s a short drive to Ardrossan then take the ferry out to the island.
+One day we took the ferry from the town of Ardrossan to the Isle of Arran.
+Ardrossan is filled with castles, hiking and biking trails, quaint villages and whiskey!
+From Glasgow, it’s a short drive to Ardrossan then take the ferry out to the island.

 - check the ferry schedule and website for accurate times